-- Preheat oven to 350° F. Line a cookie sheet with parchment paper and set aside.
+- Preheat oven to 350° F. Line a baking sheet with parchment paper and set aside.

 - In a medium bowl, whisk together flour, cocoa, espresso powder, baking soda and salt.
 Set aside.

-- In a large bowl of a stand mixer (or using a hand mixer), combine butter, sugar and brown sugar until light and fluffy, about 2-3 minutes.
+- In a large bowl of a stand mixer (or using a hand mixer), beat butter, sugar and brown sugar on high speed until light and fluffy, about 2 to 3 minutes.
 Add eggs and beat until incorporated, about 30 seconds.
-Add Irish cream and mix until combines, about another 30 seconds.
+Add Irish cream and mix until combined, about another 30 seconds.

-- With the mixer on low, slowly add the flour mixture to the butter and sugar mixture.
+- With the mixer on low, slowly add the flour mixture to the wet ingredients.
 Mix just until combined.

 - Scoop about a tablespoon of dough and roll into a ball.
 Place on cookie sheet.
-Repeat with remaining dough placing each ball about 2 inches apart on the cookie sheet.
+Repeat with remaining dough placing each ball about 2 inches apart on the baking sheet.

-- Bake for 8 minutes or until the edges are set and the tops of the cookies begin to crack.
-Cool for 5 minutes on the cookie sheet then transfer to a cooling rack to cool completely.
+- Bake for 10 minutes or until the edges are set and the tops of the cookies are soft.
+Cool for 5 minutes on the baking sheet then transfer to a cooling rack to cool completely.